RFA Tidespring

 18 April 1967 Captain C G Butterworth RFA appointed as Master

-11 October 1967 to 25 January 1968 Was part of Task Force 318 - the Aden Task Force formed to cover the final British military withdrawal from the area codenamed Operation Magister - along with 9 other RFA’s.
+11 October 1967 to 25 January 1968 was part of Task Force 318 - the Aden Task Force formed to cover the final British military withdrawal from the area codenamed Operation Magister - along with 9 other RFA’s.

 12 November 1967 Mr W M Clements RFA appointed as Chief Engineer Officer